UoaWDCC/VPS/learn/pages/state.md

 3. Select the component property to control.
 4. Select a tracked value of the required type and press **Create**.

-Bindings support position, size, rotation, layer order, opacity, clickability, fills, strokes, textbox padding, and image properties where applicable.
+Bindings support position, size, rotation, layer order, clickability, fills, and strokes where applicable.
 The tracked value type must match the property type shown in the binding dialog.
 Bindings are applied during play mode; the element's saved authoring value is used as a fallback if its tracked value is missing or has an incompatible type.